Idyllic Lugu Lake & Walking Marriages

 Drive back to Kunming.
 Overnight accommodation is in Kunming, capital of the Yunnan Province.

-Day 3: KUNMING - ZHONGDIAN
+Day 3: FLIGHT FROM KUNMING TO ZHONGDIAN IN YUNNAN PROVINCE

 Flight to Zhongdian, which recently changed its name and is now called "Shangri-La".

 Zhongdian is situated amongst a stunning landscape on the eastern Tibetan plateau at about 3200 meters above sea level.
-Upon arrival, you drive to a view point from where you enjoy a breathtaking view over the scenic Napa Lake.

 You take a walk through the picturesque old town of Zhongdian before heading for the Ganden Sumtseling Gompa, a 300 years old impressive Tibetan Monastery.
 Destroyed during the Cultural Revolution, the Ganden Sumpseling Gompa is now again one of the most important Buddhist monasteries in the area.